How to Choose Your Senior Portrait Photographer

 Just like style, services and pricing ranges vastly from one photographer to the next.
 There is no true industry standard when it comes to pricing, and searching the internet for “What do senior pictures cost?” gives some very inaccurate (and outdated) answers.

-With all of the right information, you can decide if your expectations match up with your budget, or if you are willing to stretch your budget because you truly love a photographer’s work and know that you will not be able to get it elsewhere.
+With all of the information, you can decide if your expectations match up with your budget, or if you are willing to stretch your budget because you truly love a photographer’s work and know that you will not be able to get it elsewhere.
 As the saying goes, “The bitterness of poor quality remains long after the sweetness of low price is forgotten.”

 Roxanne Abler - Roxanne Elise Photography is a professional senior portrait photographer with a photography studio in Fond du Lac, Wisconsin, serving the Fox Valley and East-Central Wisconsin.